Fedex159/neovim-dotfiles/README.md

 $ sudo npm i -g @fsouza/prettierd
 ```

 - Copy all files from folder .config/nvim to your /${USER}/.config/nvim
-- Next open Neovim (is going to show some errors, not problem)
+- Next open Neovim to start installing the plugins
-- Call **:PackerInstall** (if tressitter fail is ok)
 - Close Neovim and open again.

 ## Optional

 I use lazygit for git controls, you can installed follow this <a href='https://github.com/jesseduffield/lazygit#installation'>instructions.</a>